Will Miranda Lambert & Blake Shelton Reunite? Exes To Perform At CMA Fest

 The only time that Lambert and Shelton reunited after their divorce was for the star-studded song “Forever Country” where they were joined by other country music superstars.
 They both appeared in the music video, but they didn’t perform live at the 50th anniversary of the CMA Awards.

-Apart from the upcoming CMA Music Festival, Miranda and Blake will also be performing at the Bayou Country Superfest in New Orleans this May.
+Apart from the upcoming CMA Music Festival, Miranda and Blake will also perform at the Bayou Country Superfest in New Orleans this May.
 However, it has been confirmed that the “Vice” hitmaker will play on May 27 while the “She’s Got a Way With Words” singer performs the day after.
 It seems that the former husband and wife have made arrangements with the producers to avoid having an awkward run-in.

 Miranda Lambert and Blake Shelton also probably wanted to protect their relationship with their partners Anderson East and Gwen Stefani that’s why they try to give each other space.
 The two seems to be head over heels their lovers – and they aren’t ashamed to let the whole world know about it.
 With the No Doubt lead vocalist sharing an intimate Valentine’s Day photo with her boyfriend on Instagram.